A Bit of History & More Practice

 **The final post should be your absolute BEST work.**

 *Final Website Link & Description – As a part of the final blog post each student will be sharing their new website URL (your domain name) it must be hyperlinked and you will give a clear descriptive tour of their website and share how the website is being used.
 Plus, share thoughts on your website building successes, frustrations and an over-all assessment of building and having a website.
 You must include a screen shot of each page on your website to support your website tour.
-Your website must be free of ALL default content that came with the initial theme and must have at least 3-5 published blog posts, 3-5 pages, 1-2 new categories and should display a clear visual customization from the default template.
+Your website must be free of ALL default WordPress content that came with the initial theme and must have at least 2-5 published blog posts, 3-5 pages and should display a clear visual customization from the default template.

-****It is Not Mandatory, but if you would like the opportunity to visually present your final blog post & website to me in person during final exams week – please meet me on Thursday May 17th @ 10am in our classroom or Tuesday May 23rd @10am in our classroom.
+****It is Not Mandatory, but if you would like the opportunity to visually present your final blog post & website to me in person during final exams week – please meet me on Tuesday December 19th @ 10am in our classroom

 *The Final Blog Post submission requirements as stated above are Mandatory, please let me know if you have any questions.